xct007/cai-api/README.md

 This is a simple API for a character AI.
 It is written in node.js and uses express.js for the server.
 The API provides endpoints for searching for characters, getting information about a character, and sending messages to a character AI.

-The API use playwright to interact with the character AI service.
-It sends requests to the character AI service and returns the responses to the client.

-The API is also documented using Swagger, so you can easily see the available endpoints and test them using the Swagger UI.

 ## Table of Contents

 - [Character AI API](#character-ai-api)